All Products

 Weak Password-based Logon to Internal Application

 We recommend that you check whether the logon is successful based on log details.
 We recommend that you increase the password strength.
-The password must be at least 8 characters in length and contain at least 3 types of the following characters: uppercase letters, lowercase letters, digits, and special characters.
-We also recommend that you notify users with weak passwords to change the passwords at the earliest opportunity.
+The password must be at least 8 characters in length and contain at least 3 of the following types of characters: uppercase letters, lowercase letters, digits, and special characters.
+We also recommend that you notify users who have weak passwords to change their passwords at the earliest opportunity.

 Brute-force Attack Against Username

-Frequent logon attempts are performed from IP addresses.
-A consistent password and constantly changing usernames are used, and brute-force attacks against usernames may occur.
+Frequent logon attempts are initiated from the same IP address.
+A consistent password and constantly changing usernames are used.
+Brute-force attacks against usernames may occur.

 We recommend that you check whether the logon is successful based on log details, change the password on a regular basis, and ensure that weak passwords are not used.
 We also recommend that you implement CAPTCHA measures to limit the number of logon attempts or configure rate limiting policies to ensure the reasonable use of API resources.